How to Start Microsoft Word

 Close Your Work

-To close the Microsoft Word window, click the Close button in the upper right corner.
+To close the Microsoft Word window, click the Close button

 If you’ve made changes to the document since the last time you saved it, Word asks you if you want to save it now.
 Click Yes to save your changes, or click No to close the document without saving the changes.